 Supercardioid, as the name suggests, is like cardioid but more directional.
 It exhibits even less sensitivity to sound coming in from the sides than a regular cardioid but more sensitivity to sound at the rear.
 Despite that, supercardioids perform better when eliminating background noise and focusing on a specific sound source.

-Tips for Reducing Handling Noise with Handheld Microphones
+Tips & Tricks to Reduce Handling Noise in Handheld Microphones

-Handling noise is an important issue, especially in a live setting compared to studio mics, which will have specially designed shock mounts to protect them from vibrations, bumps, and thumps.
-Mics used in a live sound environment like Worship service must contain ample internal shock mounts and vibration control.
+Handling noise is an important issue, especially in a live setting, compared to studio mics, which will have specially designed shock mounts to protect them from vibrations, bumps, and thumps.
+Mics used in a live sound environment, like a worship service, must contain ample internal shock mounts and vibration control.

 If you line up ten different mics on the stands, you’re likely to notice dramatic differences in the sound caused by simply removing each mic from its clip.
-Some mics even rumble in everyday handheld use.
-With these types of mics, just shifting the mic in your hand causes a dramatic rumble.
+With some handheld mics, just shifting the mic in your hand can cause a dramatic rumble.

 Mics that exhibit excessive handling noise will also pick up excess noise from anything that moves on or vibrates on the stage – such as footsteps, the kick drum, dancing, etc.